 If you’re not getting as many steps as you’d like, one of these common walking mistakes might be holding you back.
 You can get more steps, more comfortably and have more fun with your walks by improving your walking routine.
 You’ve made a commitment to get active and walk more, which is great!
-Build off that hard work and walk smarter to take your walks to the next level and push past your recommended activity goals.
+Build off that hard work, walk smarter and create better walking habits to take your walks to the next level and push past your recommended activity goals.

 Here are 6 common walking mistakes and how to fix them so you’ll take more walks, get more steps and enjoy walking more than ever.

 Get Pacer!
 If you don’t have Pacer yet, download Pacer for FREE! (on mobile)